carpentries-incubator/intro-image-classification-cnn/episodes/03-build-cnn.md

 Convolutions applied to images can be hard to grasp at first.
 Fortunately, there are resources out there that enable users to interactively play around with images and convolutions:

-[Image kernels explained] shows how different convolutions can achieve certain effects on an image, like sharpening and blurring.
+- [Image kernels explained] shows how different convolutions can achieve certain effects on an image, like sharpening and blurring.

-The [convolutional neural network cheat sheet] shows animated examples of the different components of convolutional neural nets.
+- The [convolutional neural network cheat sheet] shows animated examples of the different components of convolutional neural nets.
 :::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: challenge

-## Border pixels
+Border pixels

-What, do you think, happens to the border pixels when applying a convolution?
+What do you think happens to the border pixels when applying a convolution?

 :::::::::::::::::::::::: solution